pact-foundation/pact-ruby/README.md

 #### 5. Run the specs

-Running the consumer spec will generate a pact file in the configured pact dir (spec/pacts by default).
+Running the `MyServiceProviderClient` (consumer) spec will generate a pact file in the configured pact dir (spec/pacts by default).
 Logs will be output to the configured log dir that can be useful when diagnosing problems.

-Of course, the above specs will fail because the client method is not implemented, so next, implement your client methods.
+Of course, the above specs will fail because the `MyServiceProviderClient` (consumer) client method is not implemented, so next, implement your consumer client methods.

-#### 6. Implement the client methods
+#### 6. Implement the client consumer methods

 ```ruby
 class MyServiceProviderClient